What is gohenry?gohenry is a financial tool for children aged from 6 to 18 (and for their parents). It consists of:

 When it comes to deciding whether gohenry is the right solution for your family, there are two main factors to take into account: price and parental control.

-First of all, gohenry is relatively expensive: there are similar services, such as nimbl, that come for a smaller monthly fee, while some children’s bank accounts are free.
+First of all, gohenry is relatively expensive: there are similar services, such as nimbl, that come for a smaller monthly fee, while most children’s bank accounts are free.
 Only one top-up to the child account a month is free, which is kind of annoying because, let’s face it, everyone expects pocket money to be paid weekly.
-So you need to think carefully whether gohenry is what you and your children actually need.
-However, gohenry allows free ATM withdrawals, which isn’t to be taken for granted.
+So you need to think carefully about whether gohenry is what you and your children actually need.
+However, gohenry allows free ATM withdrawals in the UK and abroad, which isn’t to be taken for granted.

 An easy and fun way to pay your kids pocket money and teach them good money habits